apache/samza/docs/learn/documentation/0.7.0/introduction/concepts.md

 The task processes messages from each of its input partitions *in order by offset*.
 There is no defined ordering between partitions.

-The position of the task in its input partitions can be represented by set of offsets, one for each partition.
+The position of the task in its input partitions can be represented by a set of offsets, one for each partition.

 The number of tasks a job has is fixed and does not change (though the computational resources assigned to the job may go up and down).
 The number of tasks a job has also determines the maximum parallelism of the job as each task processes messages sequentially.
-There cannot be more tasks than input partitions (or there would be some task with no input).
+There cannot be more tasks than input partitions (or there would be some tasks with no input).

 The partitions assigned to a task will never change: if a task is on a machine that fails the task will be restarted elsewhere still consuming the same stream partitions.